drinking-code/cherry-soda/README.md

 #### Function components

 Apps are built with stateful function components.
-Each component is a function that accept props as a parameter and return jsx element/s.
+Each component is a function that accept props as a parameter and return JSX element/s.
 All code in a function component gets executed on the server.
 Internally, function components are called once on startup in production mode, and immediately after they are changed in development mode.
 This can cause unexpected effects for example when a function component writes to a database.
 This is why you should use [`sideEffect()`](#sideeffectcallback-args-any--void) any non-deterministic server-side code.